stfc/PSyclone/doc/examples.rst

 the full support for code extraction is being developed.

-This example also contains a Python helper script ``find_kernel.py`` which displays useful information for Kernel extraction: names and Schedules of Invokes containing call to the specified Kernel:
+This example also contains a Python helper script ``find_kernel.py`` which displays the names and Schedules of Invokes containing call(s) to the specified Kernel:

 .. code-block:: bash